syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 1. The chart area of the chart.
 2. The plot area of the chart.
 3. The data points of the data series that are plotted in the chart.
-4. The horizontal (category) and vertical (value) axis along which the data is plotted in the chart.
+4. The horizontal (category) and vertical (value) axis along where the data is plotted in the chart.
 5. The legend of the chart.
 6. The chart title and axis.
 7. A data label that you can use to identify the details of a data point in a data series.
 ### Modifying Chart Appearance

-The following code snippet illustrates how to modify the appearance of an existing chart in the document.
+The following code example illustrates how to modify the appearance of an existing chart in the document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Get the paragraph
+//Gets the paragraph

 WParagraph paragraph = document.LastParagraph;

-//Get the chart entity
+//Gets the chart entity

 WChart chart = paragraph.ChildEntities[0] as WChart;

-//Modify the chart height and width
+//Modifies the chart height and width

 chart.Height = 300;

 chart.Width = 500;

-//Change the title
+//Changes the title

 chart.ChartTitle = "New title";

-//Change the series name of first chart series
+//Changes the series name of first chart series

 chart.Series[0].Name = "Modified serie name";

-//Hiding the category labels
+//Hides the category labels

 chart.CategoryLabelLevel = OfficeCategoriesLabelLevel.CategoriesLabelLevelNone;

-//Show data Table.
+//Shows data Table.

 chart.HasDataTable = true;

-//Format chart area.
+//Formats the chart area.

 IOfficeChartFrameFormat chartArea = chart.ChartArea;

-//Set border line pattern, color, line weight
+//Sets border line pattern, color, line weight

 chartArea.Border.LinePattern = OfficeChartLinePattern.Solid;